 Anheuser-Busch is committed to reducing the energy and emissions in both the brewing and transportation of our beers.

-Our operations have reduced energy use by more than 25 percent since 2008 and today more than 11 percent of our energy is generated from renewable resources, including biomass, solar, wind and landfill gas.
+Our operations have reduced energy use by more than 25 percent since 2008 and today more than 11 percent of our energy is generated from renewable resources, including biomass, wind and landfill gas.
 Examples of how our state-of-the-art breweries are using innovative ways to source energy include:

 Bio-Energy Recovery Systems (BERS): Anheuser-Busch is the world’s largest operator of BERS, a method of turning the nutrients in wastewater from the brewing process into renewable biogas.
 Used at ten U.S. breweries, BERS is responsible for generating approximately 8 percent of our fuel needs.
 Our communities also benefit from our use of BERS technology because it lowers the electricity demand on community wastewater treatment facilities by reducing organic material in the leftover water.
 Substituting biogas for fossil fuels also reduces brewery emissions of carbon dioxide and reduces other air pollutants that would result from community wastewater treatment facilities.